-- 15.1 From 1st October 2014 academies have been allowed to obtain, without a prescription, salbutamol inhalers, if they wish, for use in emergencies.
-Academies are not required to hold an inhaler this is a discretionary power enabling schools to do this if they wish. - 15.2 From 1 October 2017 the Human Medicines (Amendment) Regulations 2017 will allow all Academies to buy adrenaline auto-injector (AAI) devices without a prescription, for emergency use in children who are at risk of anaphylaxis but their own device is not available or not working (e.g. because it is broken, or out-of-date). - 15.3 The academy's spare AAI should only be used on pupils known to be at risk of anaphylaxis, for whom both medical authorisation and written parental consent for use of the spare AAI has been provided. - 15.4 The academy's spare AAI can be administered to a pupil whose own prescribed AAI cannot be administered correctly without delay.
+- 16.1 From 1st October 2014 academies have been allowed to obtain, without a prescription, salbutamol inhalers, if they wish, for use in emergencies.
+Academies are not required to hold an inhaler this is a discretionary power enabling schools to do this if they wish. - 16.2 From 1 October 2017 the Human Medicines (Amendment) Regulations 2017 will allow all Academies to buy adrenaline auto-injector (AAI) devices without a prescription, for emergency use in children who are at risk of anaphylaxis, but their own device is not available or not working (e.g. because it is broken, or out-of-date). - 16.3 The academy's spare AAI should only be used on pupils known to be at risk of anaphylaxis, for whom both medical authorisation and written parental consent for use of the spare AAI has been provided. - 16.4 The academy's spare AAI can be administered to a pupil whose own prescribed AAI cannot be administered correctly without delay.

-16 Defibrillators
+17 Defibrillators

-16.1 A defibrillators is a machine used to give an electric shock to restart a patient's heart when they are in cardiac arrest.
-The academy has two defibrillators.
-These are located in reception and in the IT office on the first floor.
-All staff have been shared online training videos on how to use these.
+17.1 A defibrillator is a machine used to give an electric shock to restart a patient's heart when they are in cardiac arrest.
+The academy has defibrillators on site, these are located in reception and in the IT office.
+All members of staff have been provided with instructions on how to use them.

-17 Home To School Transport
+18 Home to School Transport

-17.1 This is the responsibility of the local authority.
+18.1 This is the responsibility of the local authority.
 The academy will work with the local authority who may find it helpful to be aware of a pupil's IHCP and what it contains, especially in respect of emergency situations.

-18 Day Trips, Residential Visits and Sporting Activities
+19 Day Trips, Residential Visits and Sporting Activities

-- 18.1 The academy will actively support pupils with medical conditions to enable them to participate in academy trips and visits or in sporting activities, and not prevent them from doing so. - 18.2 The academy will consider what reasonable adjustments they might make to enable children with medical needs to participate fully and safety on academy trips and visits.
-It is best practice to include this as part of the activity risk assessment to ensure that pupils with medical conditions are included.
+- 19.1 The academy will actively support pupils with medical conditions to enable them to participate in academy trips and visits or in sporting activities, and not prevent them from doing so. - 19.2 The academy will consider what reasonable adjustments they might make to enable children with medical needs to participate fully and safety on academy trips and visits.
+It is best practice to include this as part of the activity risk assessment to ensure that pupils with medical conditions are included. - 19.3 All staff attending the trip will be aware of what constitutes and emergency and the procedures to follow.

-19 Unacceptable Practice
+20 Unacceptable Practice

-- 19.1 The following is regarded by the academy as unacceptable practice: - Preventing children from easily accessing their inhalers and medication and administering when necessary; - Assuming that every child with the same condition requires the same treatment; - Ignoring the views of the child, their parents, medical evidence or opinion; - Sending children with medical condition home frequently or preventing them from staying for normal academy activities; - If a child becomes ill, sending them to the academy office or medical room unaccompanied or with someone unsuitable; - Penalising children for their attendance record if their absences are related to their medical condition; - Preventing pupils from drinking, eating or taking toilet or other breaks whenever they need in order to manage their medical condition effectively; - Requiring parents to attend site to administer medication or provide medical support to their child.
+- 20.1 The following is regarded by the academy as unacceptable practice: - Preventing children from easily accessing their inhalers and medication and administering when necessary. - Assuming that every child with the same condition requires the same treatment. - Ignoring the views of the child, their parents, medical evidence or opinion. - Sending children with medical condition home frequently or preventing them from staying for normal academy activities. - If a child becomes ill, sending them to the academy office or medical room unaccompanied or with someone unsuitable. - Penalising children for their attendance record if their absences are related to their medical condition. - Preventing pupils from drinking, eating or taking toilet or other breaks whenever they need in order to manage their medical condition effectively. - Requiring parents to attend site to administer medication or provide medical support to their child.
 No parent should have to give up working because the academy is failing to support their child's medical needs; or - Preventing children from participating, or create unnecessary barriers to children participating, in any aspect of academy life, including academy trips, e.g. by requiring parents to accompany the child.

-20 Liability and Indemnity
+21 Liability and Indemnity